F-Sidney/z2h2023_assignment/a2/README.md

-# Assignment 2 for Week4 class
+# Assignment 2 for Week4 class -- upgradable contract

 Note:
 Create your own ".env" file based on the ".env.example" file.